Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Results

+The mismatch at very low $\mathrm{Ca}$ ($\mathrm{Ca}<700$ for $\mathrm{B}=726.1$ and $\mathrm{Ca}<2000$ for $\mathrm{B}=2904.6$) in \cref{fig:exp_ana_drag_reduction} stems from tank-blockage effects.
+For small $\mathrm{Ca}$, the blades exhibit less deformation, leading to a blockage of the current due to the limited depth of the tank and an increase in ambient current velocity.
+Once this blockage is accounted for (see \cref{app:blockage_effect}), the analytical predictions based on the solutions of \cref{eq:non_static_ge} agree with the experimental results.
+The blockage effect also explains why $F_x$ with blade mimics does not converge to zero as $U$ goes to zero in \cref{fig:raw_data_and_time_windows}.
+The same behavior appears in other cases.
+As $U$ decreases, the blockage effect becomes more significant, $C_{D,\mathrm{bulk}}$ increases above $2$, even up to 8 (see \cref{fig:exp_drag_coefficients,fig:exp_ana_drag_reduction}).
+Consequently, $F_x$ is not quadratic in $U$ anymore and a simple back-extrapolation of $F_x$ versus $U$ would not pass through the origin.

+So far, we have used $C_D=1.95$ following \citet{Luhar2011}, and it provides good agreement with the experimental data, as shown in \cref{fig:exp_ana_drag_reduction}.
+To identify the optimal value of $C_D$, we compare the analytical prediction of $C_{D,\mathrm{bulk}}$ for different values of $C_D$ with the experimental data in \cref{fig:exp_ana_bulk_drag_static_varying_CD}.
+The blockage effect is included, and we use $\uplambda\to\infty$ and $\delta/b=0$.
+In the range $\mathrm{Ca}/B > 1$, where blockage is minimal, $C_D=2$ provides the best fit.
+In the range $\mathrm{Ca}/B < 1$, where blockage becomes significant, $C_D=2$ still shows good agreement.
+In the flutter regime, asynchronous motion increases the spacing between aggregates, so $C_D=2.0$ for rigid plates remains applicable.
+Overall, the use $C_D=1.95$ following \citet{Luhar2011} remains a reasonable choice.

-In conclusion, the analytical model is capable of predicting the drag reduction in the static regime.
-At small $\mathrm{Ca}$, if the blockage effect is significant, the estimate should be adjusted based on the solidity ratio.
+In conclusion, the analytical model is capable of predicting drag reduction in the static regime.
+At small $\mathrm{Ca}$, if the blockage effect is significant, the estimate should be adjusted based on the solidity ratio as a consequence of the limited tank size.
+The numerical model also estimates drag reduction across both static and flutter regimes: the predicted values of $C_{D,\mathrm{bulk}}$ from Section \ref{sec:bulk_drag_coeff} are rescaled by the cross-sectional $C_D$ coefficients employed in the simulations.